- Find a Trail

 Grab your bike or your walking shoes, or saddle up your horse, and head for the cool breezes and dappled shade of the 17-mile Lower Trail.
 The name...

-The West Creek Recreational Trail begins in the northern Pennsylvania community of Emporium and heads 6.4 miles west.
-Future plans call for it to...
+The West Creek Recreational Trail begins in the northern Pennsylvania community of Emporium and heads 18 miles west to the City of St. Marys in Elk...

 The Bells Gap Rail-Trail is really two trails in one-a flat 2.1-mile southern section with smooth crushed limestone surface, and a rougher, more...